azh1205/shutterstock-offset-detector/README.md

 ⚙️ Usage

-Open the extension popup
+1. Open the extension popup
-Paste:
+2. Paste:
-Shutterstock IDs
+ > Shutterstock IDs
-Direct image links
+ > Direct image links
-Or a collection link
+ > Or a collection link
-Click “OpenLink”
+3. Click “OpenLink”

-Tabs will open automatically
+4. Tabs will open automatically
-Each page will be classified in the background
+5. Each page will be classified in the background
-Click Download to export your results as a CSV
+6. Click Download to export your results as a CSV

 ---

-Developed by [Azhar], [Iskandar]
+💡 Why this extension needs these permissions

+- tabs: to open the Shutterstock links you pasted, so the extension can actually check them
+- scripting: to inject a small detector script into the Shutterstock page
+- storage: to save the history of checked links locally in the popup
+- https://www.shutterstock.com/ : the extension only runs on Shutterstock, not on other sites

+---

-Powered by Chrome Extensions (Manifest V3)
+Developed by [Azhar Ali], [Iskandar Dzulkarnain] Powered by Chrome Extensions (Manifest V3)
 Inspired by the need to simplify Shutterstock link categorization.